 From its inception, the firm has litigated against, and worked as co-counsel with, the most prestigious national law firms.
 Our clients are typically referred to us by counsel knowledgeable about the Delaware legal market and the Delaware Court of Chancery.
-Unlike most firms that practice before the Delaware Court of Chancery, we represent both plaintiffs and defendants in stockholder class and derivative actions.
-We believe that combination of experience enhances our effectiveness.
 We bring to every case a high level of partner involvement, devotion to the highest standards of written and oral advocacy, and a willingness to litigate cases through trial.

-Benchmark Litigation has recognized us as “Delaware Firm of the Year” for both 2015 and 2017, and they rate us as “Highly Recommended.”
-The current edition of Chambers USA designates us as “Band 1,” describes us as “a top-tier plaintiffs' firm,” and further states:
+Benchmark Litigation recognized us as “Delaware Firm of the Year” for 2015 and 2017, and rates us as “Highly Recommended.”
+Chambers USA designates us as “Band 1,” describes us as an “esteemed litigation boutique,” and compiles the following quotes about the firm:

-- prosecuting a class action that obtained a $98 million final judgment, affirmed on appeal, against RBC Capital Markets, LLC
+- obtained and collected $98 million final judgment, after affirmance on appeal, against RBC Capital Markets, LLC

-- defending the members of the Court of Chancery in their official capacity in litigation challenging the constitutionality of a state statute
+- defended the members of the Court of Chancery in their official capacity in litigation challenging the constitutionality of a state statute

-- defending the Governor of Delaware in litigation brought by the major sports leagues to invalidate sports betting in Delaware
+- defended the Governor of Delaware in litigation brought by the major sports leagues to invalidate sports betting in Delaware

-- representing Trinity Wall Street in an action it brought under SEC Rule 14a-8 against Wal-Mart Stores, Inc. to improve corporate governance respecting the sale of guns with high-capacity magazines; while the litigation was pending before the United States Supreme Court, Wal-Mart discontinued the sale of such products
+- represented Trinity Wall Street in an action under SEC Rule 14a-8 against Wal-Mart Stores, Inc. respecting the sale of guns with high-capacity magazines; while the litigation was pending before the United States Supreme Court, Wal-Mart discontinued the sale of such products

 Various representations in which the current partners of the firm have had a substantial role are described on the practice area sections of our website in reverse chronological order.
 We invite you to learn more about us by browsing this site, or by contacting us by phone or email.
 We are always willing to discuss retentions on a contingent or non-traditional basis that aligns our compensation with the client’s economic objectives.